Group Drags IG to Court over Alleged Refusal to Prosecute Tinubu on Alleged Perjury

 Alex Enumah in Abuja

-A non-governmental group has dragged the Inspector General of Police (IG) before the Abuja Division of the Federal High Court over his alleged refusal to prosecute the candidate of the All Progressives Congress (APC), Asiwaju Bola Tinubu, over allegations bordering on perjury.
+A Non-Governmental group has dragged the Inspector General of Police before the Abuja Division of the Federal High Court over his alleged refusal to prosecute the candidate of the All Progressives Congress (APC), Asiwaju Bola Tinubu, over allegations bothering on perjury.

 The group, The Incorporated Trustees of Center for Reform and Public Advocacy, said that the legal action against the police was necessitated by the Force refusal to take action on its petition against Tinubu over an offence he claimed the presidential candidate was indicted by the Lagos State House of Assembly in 1999.